Android routing guide

 Route selected websites on Android

 Some routing decisions are about websites rather than apps.
-Secureferry lets you assign selected websites, domains, or subdomains to a dedicated route so matching traffic follows that route when active.
+Secureferry lets you assign selected websites, domains, or subdomains to a dedicated route so matching traffic uses that route when active.
+Sites you do not assign use the shared dedicated route.

 Website routing vs app routing

-App routing is useful when traffic from a selected app should follow a route.
+App routing is useful when traffic from a selected app should use a route.
 Website routing is useful when the domain matters more than the app.
-For example, you may want a selected website or domain to follow a route regardless of which app opens it.
+For example, you may want a selected website or domain to use a route regardless of which app opens it, while unassigned apps and sites use the shared dedicated route.

 What Secureferry supports